-Texas School Allegedly Threatens Hispanic Student With Deportation For Dress Not Addressing Staffer As ‘Sir’
+Texas School Allegedly Threatens Hispanic Student With Deportation For Dress, Not Addressing Staffer As ‘Sir’

 An employee of a Texas high school allegedly threatened an Hispanic teenager with deportation for failing to address a staffer as “sir,” CBS News reports.

 The incident seems to have begun over a dress-code violation, according to the teen’s mother.
-The 14-year-old student showed up for class at the Lancaster Independent School District’s Obama 9th Grade Center not wearing a belt.
+The 14-year-old student showed up for class without a belt at the Lancaster Independent School District’s Obama 9th Grade Center.
 For that, he was put into in-school detention.

 It was there that the alleged interaction with a staffer occurred.
 It seems as though the boy responded with “yeah” instead of “yes, sir,” and for that, the boy’s mother says, the staffer decided to “teach him a lesson.”